Applies to: Nerdio for Azure Enterprise (RDS)

 - NFA Professional and Core accounts do not support VDI desktops.

-- NFA Enterprise (WVD) accounts are Windows 10 desktops by default.
+- NFA Enterprise (AVD) accounts are Windows 10 desktops by default.